sebastianspicker/chronikwerk/docs/next-js-notes.md

 This page keeps the current next js notes guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered next js guidance into the docs.
+- Rewrote the next js explanation around the maintained behavior.

+- Earlier scratch notes were compressed into the current guidance.

 ## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.